ThomasChauvet/silofit/README.md

 -   I am not entirely happy with the models for the functions.
 In a "real life" scenario, I would probably rework those to use a generic DbEntity<T>: {key: string, value: T} type with methods allowing to switch from RTDB objects ({[key: string]: T}) to more API friendly objects ({key: string ...T}).

--   Models should be exported in a library so they can be shared between the back-end and the font-end
+-   Models should be exported in a library so they can be shared between the back-end and the font-end.

+-   I spent some time trying to set up the back-end unit tests, but could not get them to work :(

 ## Database structure